 - Location of caves, karst, sinkholes, natural springs

 - Geologic fault studies

 - Geological surveys

 - Geophysical surveys

 - Geological consultants with Professional Geologist (PG) certifications

 Methods for Geologic Investigation

-GeoModel, Inc. uses various methods for investigation of the geologic and geomorphic conditions in an area.
+GeoModel, Inc. uses various methods to investigate the geologic and geomorphic conditions in an area.
 Visual observation, bedrock analysis, professional knowledge, and aerial photograph (air photo) analysis are some of these methods.
 GeoModel, Inc. also uses various geophysical survey methods and advanced technology to assist in the investigation of geologic conditions at a site or property, including ground penetrating radar (GPR), electromagnetic conductivity (EM), and surface resistivity.

 Below is an example of a GPR survey to investigate a low area in on a property that had standing water after heavy rainstorms.